 David Pu’u mission is to seek out this living, golden love affair between sun and ocean.
 He travels, surfs and swims.
 He also packs his camera.
 Living in California helps as well since the sun seems to love the water especially on those oceans.
 David hoists himself out of bed before dawn to paddle out and meet the sun’s early rise.
 He stays late with friends at their favorite surf spot to catch the suns last golden touch on the water.
 He captures these moments in his camera with a skillful hand, inviting us join him in water turned to heaving gold.

 Like any true blooded surfer, David’s photos never tell you their location.
 But I don’t think David is really interested in one specific beach or one especially good swell.
 He is looking for that instant when everything comes together - waves, water, surfer and sun all meet up and somehow merge.
+He captures the time when time dissolves and everything just feels right.

 Isn’t that what surfing is all about?
 Finding the golden moment and losing yourself in it.